The Distribution Function of the Longest Path Length in Constant Treewidth DAGs with Random Edge Length: Integrals that Give

-We define the sources and the terminals of subgraph $G'$ of $G$ as follows; they are not determined just by in/out degrees but also by means of the incoming/outgoing paths from/to the outside of $G'$. \begin{definition} Let $G'$ be a subgraph of $G$.
-Then, a vertex $v\in V(G')$ is a source of $G'$ if there exists an $s-t$ path $\pi$ of $G$ such that $v$ has no incoming edge and one outgoing edge in graph $G'\cap \pi$.
-Similarly, $v$ is a terminal of $G'$ if there exists an $s-t$ path $\pi$ of $G$ such that $v$ has no outgoing edge and one incoming edge in $G'\cap \pi$.
-If a vertex $v\in V(G')$ is neither a source nor a terminal, we say that $v$ is an internal vertex of $G'$. \end{definition} The reason why we define sources (resp. terminals) in this way is that we specify the ``shifts'' on the vertices with incoming paths from (resp. outgoing paths to) the outside of the bag-subgraph.
-This enables us describe all possible cases of the combinations of adjacant bag-subgraphs' longest path lengths; these shifts work as a kind of glue.
+We define the sources and the terminals of subgraph $G'$ of $G$ as follows; they are not determined just by in/out-degrees but also utilizing the incoming/outgoing paths from/to the outside of $G'$.
 The sources and the terminals are defined not just for bag-subgraphs but for subgraphs of $G$.
-This is because we consider the union of multiple bag-subgraphs.
+This is because we consider the union of multiple bag-subgraphs. \begin{definition} Let $G'$ be a subgraph of $G$.
+A vertex $v\in \vertex{G'}$ is a {\em source of subgraph} $G'$ if there exists an $s-t$ path $\pi$ of $G$ such that $v\in \vertex{G'}\cap \vertex{\pi}$ has no incoming edge in graph $G'\cap \pi$.
+Similarly, $v$ is a {\em terminal of subgraph} $G'$ if there exists an $s-t$ path $\pi$ of $G$ such that $v\in\vertex{G'}\cap \vertex{\pi}$ has no outgoing edge in $G'\cap \pi$.
+If $v\in \vertex{G'}$ is neither a source nor a terminal, $v$ is an {\em internal vertex of subgraph} $G'$. \end{definition} We have this definition for managing the order of executing the integrals.
+Consider applying Theorem~\ref{th:multiplesourceterminal} to subgraph $G'$ by simply replacing $G$ in the formula by $G'$.
+If $v$ is a source/terminal, $v$ of a subgraph $G'$, there two possibilities: (1) $v$ is a source/terminal of $G$, meaning that we do not have to execute the integral with respect to $z_v$; or (2) $v$ has an incoming/outgoing edge from/to the outside of $G'$, meaning that there is at least one missing edge.
+Conversely, since $z_v$ does not appear in $F_{uw}(z_u-z_w)$ for $v\neq u$ and $v\neq w$, we can correctly execute the integral with respect to $z_v$ if $v$ is not a source/terminal in the above sense.
+Thus, under the definition of the source/terminal of the subgraph, we set $\LPpdf{\phi}{G'}{\Vec{z}}{S}{T}\defeq\int_{\mathbb{R}^{\internal{G'}}}\prod_{v\in\internal{G'}}\LPpdf{f}{v}{\Vec{z}}{v}{\Suc(v)}{\rm d}\Vec{z}[\internal{G'}]$.
+For bag-subgraphs, we write $S_i\defeq\Src{G_i}$ and $T_i\defeq\Term{G_i}$ in the following.